typesafehub/conductr-cli/README.rst

   pip3 install tox

-Afterwards, install the necessary dependencies for each environment and to set the python versions for ``conductr-cli``:
+Afterwards, install the necessary dependencies for each environment, ensure that the ``.tox`` is not present and to set the python versions for ``conductr-cli``:

 .. code:: bash

   pip3 install .
+  rm -rf .tox
   pyenv local system 3.4.5 3.5.2

 Running